GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 ## Get the custom form recognizer model ID

-Now you're ready to publish your trained model so that it can be used from a client application.
+Now you're ready use your trained model.
+There are two methods you can use:
+- StartRecognizeCustomForms
+- StartRecognizeCustomFormsFromUri

 ## Use the custom model from a client application